om-ai-lab/RS5M/README.md

 ![teaser](15datasets_teaser.png)

 [comment]: <## Under Construction>
 [comment]: <We will release the training & inference code, checkpoints, and the dataset download link to this repo later this year.>

 ## MetaFile

-The metafile of RS5M: https://huggingface.co/datasets/Zilun/RS5M/tree/v4/metadata
+The metafile of RS5M can be found here: https://huggingface.co/datasets/Zilun/RS5M/tree/v4/metadata

 ## Contact